Distributed algorithmic mechanism design

 Distributed algorithmic mechanism design (DAMD) is an extension of algorithmic mechanism design.

 DAMD differs from Algorithmic mechanism design since the algorithm is computed in a distributed manner rather than by a central authority.
 This greatly improves computation time since the burden is shared by all agents within a network.

 One major obstacle in DAMD is ensuring that agents reveal the true costs or preferences related to a given scenario.
 Often these agents would rather lie in order to improve their own utility.

 DAMD is full of new challenges since one can no longer assume an obedient networking and mechanism infrastructure where rational players control the message paths and mechanism computation.

 Game theoretic model

 Game theory and distributed computing both deal with a system with many agents, in which the agents may possibly pursue different goals.
 However they have different focuses.
 For instance one of the concerns of distributed computing is to prove the correctness of algorithms that tolerate faulty agents and agents performing actions concurrently.
 On the other hand, in game theory the focus is on devising a strategy which leads us to an equilibrium in the system.

 Nash equilibrium

-Nash equilibrium is the most commonly-used notion of equilibrium in game theory.
-However Nash equilibrium does not deal with faulty or unexpected behavior.
+Nash equilibrium is the most commonly used notion of equilibrium in game theory.
+However, the Nash equilibrium does not deal with faulty or unexpected behavior.
 A protocol that reaches Nash equilibrium is guaranteed to execute correctly in the face of rational agents, with no agent being able to improve its utility by deviating from the protocol.